j4sum/WWCode-London/resources/bookclub/README.md

 ## CURRENTLY READING

-- Clean Code A Handbook of Agile Software Craftsmanship by Robert C. Martin 💻
+- No Rules Rules: Netflix and the Culture of Reinvention by Reed Hastings, Erin Meyer

 ### PAST BOOKS